josejuan2412/fichier/README.md

 ![alt text][logo]

-# Fichier:
+# Fichier

-Share your files with ease.
+Share files from your computer with other devices even around the world with ease.

 ## Highlights